Victoriaenyc1/TheQuietStorm/README.md

-# TheQuietStorm is a newbie at Github.
+# TheQuietStorm is a Github newbie.